What You Need To Know

-Let’s say, you’re 65, all your bills are paid off and there’s no one depending on you for financial support, then life insurance may not be needed.
-Remember, life insurance isn’t for you, it’s for your family.
+Let’s say you’re 65, all your bills are paid off, and there’s no one depending on you for financial support, then life insurance may not be needed.
+Remember, life insurance isn’t for you; it’s for your family.
 If you don’t want your family having to worry about paying off the rest of your house, your car, paying necessary bills, putting food on the table, your kid’s college getting paid off, etc., then having life insurance might be a good idea.
-If these are things you don’t have to worry about, the life insurance might be pointless.
+On the other hand, if these are things you don’t have to worry about, then life insurance might be pointless.

 However, let’s say you’re in great health; you’re 65 but haven’t paid off all your bills.
 Using VGLI might be a financial burden because it’s considerably more expensive than getting life insurance through someone else.
 If you’re 70 or older, your premium rate will also increase.
 But, if you still have bills and your family is still depending on you for support, again, life insurance may be necessary.

 Now, let’s say you did your 20 years—maybe more, maybe less—in the military, you got out, you’re 40 years old, have one kid in middle school, two kids in college, you just purchased a new home, and your spouse stays at home as a result of a physical handicap.
 In a scenario like this, you are the breadwinner; if you were to pass away, your living spouse would not be able to pay the mortgage, keep food on the table, keep your kids in college, or provide other essentials for him or herself and your kid who just started the 6th grade.
 This isn’t a scenario any of us wants to picture, but it is always a possibility.
 This is why life insurance is important.
 If you want to make sure your family is provided for in your death, life insurance is there to make sure that happens.

 Should I Get VGLI?